KajKandler/eleventy-base-blog-with-schema/content/blog/importance_of_schema_markup.md

 ## Why are schema.org Annotations Important for Digital Persona Optimization?

-[Digital Persona Optimization](https://entitygarden.com/glossary/digital_persona_optimization/) is the process to educate search engines about profiles and appearances of a single persona.
+[Digital Persona Optimization](https://entitygarden.com/glossary/digital_persona_optimization/) is the process to educate search engines about profiles and appearances of a single [digital persona](https://entitygarden.com/glossary/digital_persona/).
 It aims to create a network of information, so search engines understand the entity.

 Schema markup makes it clear that a persona or organization has different profiles where content is  published.
 Schema.org annotations can further specify weather a person is the host or was a guest in a podcast.
 Such structured data can even specify if a person (or thing) is the subject of a podcast or merely mentioned in an episode.